alexandrainst/caring/README.md

 - Rep3 (addition)
 - SPDZ (wip)
 - SPDZ2k (todo)
+*Note* that this is prototype software and not suited to be used in security critical applications as of yet.

 ## To Build
 We use a few things that require nightly, so switch to that.